terix2k12/vocT1000/ReadMe.md

 # TODO
 	- Infrastructure
 		- connect with github
-		- set up rest api
+		- set up rest api (no .php in the end)
-		- with mock database
 		- set up php backend
 		- connect database to backend
 		- use flyway to manage database